dzek69/queue-system/tutorials/01basic.md

 ````

 The info returned is a {@link QueueDestroyInfo} object.
 It returns two lists of tasks:
-- `removed` - array of tasks that was queued but never had a change to start
+- `removed` - array of tasks that was queued but never had a chance to start
-- `inProgress` - array of tasks that was queued and their job were ongoing
+- `inProgress` - array of tasks that was queued and they are ongoing

 > Keep in mind that although there is a way to cancel an ongoing task - this won't be done automatically on destroy.